 What you can do to make it persuasive is you can use the same language your customer avatar is using (as long as you make sure it is compliant with Facebook, you’re good), speak to where they are on their journey (market awareness), have different angles and test what works.

-Now, if you want to get good fast on creating winning ads that are surefire high-converting…consider getting a mentor where you can get undivided attention guidance to teach you the step-by-step actions you can implement workable for your eCommerce business to help you scale.
+Now, if you want to get good fast on creating winning ads that are surefire high-converting…consider getting a mentor whom you can get undivided attention and guidance to teach you the step-by-step actions you can implement workable for your eCommerce business to help you scale.